 Most retailers offer a one-time price adjustment if the price of the item you purchased drops within one to two weeks after you purchase it.
 Show original receipt to a cashier within the designated time period, and receive your partial refund in the form of original payment or store credit.

-Link your email account with Paribus and let the Paribus team track your purchases and request price adjustments automatically on your behalf.
+Link your email account with Paribus and let the Paribus app track your purchases and request price adjustments on your behalf.

 - Old Navy offers price adjustments for 14 days after purchase.